Get exclusive member benefits & effect social change. Join Today

 A reticulocyte count can help your doctor learn if your bone marrow is producing enough red blood cells.
 If your red blood cell count is too low or too high, your body will try to achieve a better balance by producing and releasing more or less reticulocytes.
 Your doctor can tell whether your body is creating and releasing them properly by ordering a reticulocyte count.

-A reticulocyte count can help your doctor diagnose a variety of conditions, such as anemia and bone marrow failure.
-They will likely order additional tests to develop their diagnosis.
+A reticulocyte count can help your doctor make a diagnosis of a variety of conditions, such as anemia and bone marrow failure.
+They’ll likely order additional tests to develop their diagnosis.

 Your doctor may recommend a reticulocyte count if they want to learn how your bone marrow is functioning, including production of enough red blood cells.
 They may also order a reticulocyte count to help diagnose and distinguish between different types of anemia.